King William's War: New England, Acadia, and Newfoundland Theatre

 The New England, Acadia, and Newfoundland Theatre of the war is also known as Castin's War and Father Jean Baudoin's War.

-In April 1688, Governor Edmund Andros plundered Jean-Vincent d'Abbadie de Saint-Castin's home and village on Penobscot Bay (Castine, Maine).
+In April 1688, while attempting to enforce English territorial claims, Governor Edmund Andros plundered Baron Jean-Vincent d'Abbadie de Saint-Castin's manor home and village on Penobscot Bay (Castine, Maine).
 Later, in August, the English raided the French village of Chedabouctou.
-In response, Castin and the Wabanaki Confederacy engaged in the Northeast Coast Campaign of 1688 along the New England/Acadia border.
-They began August 13, 1688, at New Dartmouth (Newcastle), killing a few settlers.
+In response, Baron Saint-Castin and the Wabanaki Confederacy engaged in the Northeast Coast Campaign of 1688 along the New England/Acadia border.
+They began August 13 at New Dartmouth (Newcastle), killing a few settlers.
 A few days later they killed two people at Yarmouth in the first battle.
-At Kennebunk in the autumn of 1688, members of the Confederacy killed two families.
+At Kennebunk in the autumn, members of the Confederacy killed two families.
+The following spring, Governor Andros learned about the Glorious Revolution in England and rumors of a similar one in Boston and withdrew back to Massachusetts, taking the army with him.
+This left the frontier unguarded.

-The following spring, in June 1689, several hundred Abenaki and Pennacook Indians, under the command of Kancamagus and Mesandowit, raided Dover, New Hampshire; killed more than 20; and took 29 captives, who were sold into captivity in New France.
+In June 1689, several hundred Abenaki and Pennacook Indians, under the command of Kancamagus and Mesandowit, raided Dover, New Hampshire; killed more than 20; and took 29 captives, who were sold into captivity in New France.
 In June, they killed four men at Saco.
 In response to those raids, a company of 24 men was raised to search for the bodies and pursue the natives.
 They were forced to return after they had lost a quarter of their men in conflicts with the natives.